schautsu/aed-i/README.md

 # aed-i
-Some code to solve some problem from AED-I.
+Some codes to solve some problems from AED-I.